omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 ==== Editing Template Files

-The Freemarker Editor is opened when you double-click files with the *.ftl or *.fti extension.
-(The latter stands for Freemarker Template Include, and it is intended for template fragments that you include into other templates.
-Otherwise the wizard ignores fti files, i.e. does not copy them into the new project or folder.)
+The Freemarker Editor is opened when you double-click files with the `*.ftl` or `*.fti` extension.
 The Freemarker Editor offers basic syntax highlight, validation (error markers appear during editing if the template is not syntactically correct), and basic content assist.
 Content assist can help you with directives (`<#...>` syntax) and builtin operations (like `?number, ?size, ?default`, etc).
-The content assist popup appears automatically when you type '<#' (actually a closing '>' is also needed for the editor to recognize the tag), and when you hit '?' within a directive or an interpolation (`${...}`).
+The content assist popup appears automatically when you type `<#` (actually a closing `>` is also needed for the editor to recognize the tag), and when you hit `?` within a directive or an interpolation (`${...}`).

 === Writing an Example Wizard

-In the following sections, we will create a simple wizard as an example, that will support either creating a simulation (complete with NED and INI files), or just a single NED file with a network defined in it.
+In the following sections, we will create a simple wizard as an example, which will support either creating a simulation (complete with NED and INI files), or just a single NED file with a network defined in it.
 The user will be able to specify the type and the number of the submodules the network contains.